powerhome/power-tools/packages/stagecoach/docs/README.md

 A read-only ActiveRecord SQL adapter for [Trino](https://trino.io/), built on top of the [`trino-client`](https://rubygems.org/gems/trino-client) gem.

-Stagecoach lets a Rails application query a Trino data warehouse using familiar ActiveRecord scopes, `where` chains, and joins, while preventing accidental writes.
+Stagecoach lets a Rails application query a Trino data warehouse using familiar ActiveRecord scopes and `where` chains while preventing accidental writes.
 It is designed for analytical use cases where the warehouse is the source of truth and the application only needs to read from it.

 ## Features